Honda Civic insurance group and cost

 - Cheap: £597 (Galashiels TD1)

-Which factors affect my Honda Civic insurance rate?
+What other factors affect my Honda Civic insurance rate?

-Honda Civic facts
+Is the Honda Civic safe?

 The bottom line

 A Honda Civic is relatively cheap to insure, but you can use the tips in this guide to help keep your premiums down even further.
 If you’re on the lookout for a car insurance provider, check out our comprehensive list of the best car insurance companies in the UK.

 Frequently asked questions

 More guides on Finder

 Find out which insurance group the Honda Accord falls under and how much it costs to insure.